 4. MBMC does not use the IGFA 100% of line test for any awards or tournaments. (over 20lb line class)

 The fishing areas for the Mission Bay Marlin Club shall be limited to those waters of the Pacific Ocean lying between a line running due East and West (true) from the southern tip of San Martin Island on the south and a similar line running due East and West (true) from the northern tip of San Miguel Island on the North.

 January 1st is the opening day of each year’s fishing season.
 Midnight, December 31st shall be the official closing date of the season.

-AWARDS – The award of buttons, certificates and trophies will be governed by the tackle on which the fish is taken.
+AWARDS – The award of certificates and trophies will be governed by the tackle on which the fish is taken.

 Due to adoption of the metric system the following metric classes together with U.S. Customary Equivalent are provided.